Custom Processes

 'websocket_test' => [

-// Specify the process class, which is the Pusher class defined above
+// Specify the process class here, i.e. the Pusher class defined above

 'handler' => app\Pusher::class,